-Finding a suitable ERP system for your company and going through the long ERP purchase process could be stressful and frightening because of the unforeseen risks and required persuasion.
-If you are responsible for finding a new ERP for your organization (and this is your first time buying an ERP), the first question you might have is the steps involved in the ERP selection process.
+Finding a suitable ERP system for your company and going through the long ERP purchase process could be stressful.
+And frightening.
+Because of the unforeseen risks and required persuasion.
+The first time is even more difficult.
+So want to know how to start the process?
+The first question you might have is about the steps involved in the ERP purchase process.

-While the process may vary depending upon your industry’s unique requirements or business situation, this comprehensive review will help you understand commonly used stages involved, your roles and responsibilities in the process, and strategies for championing internally with success.
+While the process may vary depending on your industry’s unique requirements or business situation, there are similarities.
+And this comprehensive review will help you understand the commonly used stages involved.
+As well as your roles and responsibilities in the process, and strategies for championing internally with success.

-Generally, the process contains the following phases for an SME buyer:
+Generally, the ERP purchase process contains the following phases for an SME buyer:

-The process typically begins with an introduction call with an ERP consultant to assess if their products might be the right fit for your needs.
+The ERP Purchase Process typically begins with an introduction call with an ERP consultant.
+The purpose?
+To assess if their products might be the right fit for your needs.
 This call will identify a few ERP consultants you may want to potentially select for the next round.
 Most ERP consultants will keep these calls brief for 30-45 mins over the phone.

-Tip: If you are not familiar with ERP publishers and resellers’ relationship, publishers produce the product.
+Tip: If you are not familiar with ERP publishers and resellers’ relationships, publishers produce the product.
 In contrast, resellers are local distributors responsible for reselling them.
 Since resellers’ business models allow them to serve their local customers at much lower costs with specific expertise for your industry and geography, most ERP publishers don’t sell directly to consumers like you.
 For this reason, you need to work with a consulting company or a reseller.
-You might be able to save some time for yourself by calling a reseller directly and avoid navigating the process of a fortune-500 company, as most publishers are relatively large organizations and busy chasing much bigger customers.
+You might be able to save some time for yourself by calling a reseller directly.
+And avoiding the process of a fortune-500 company, as most publishers are relatively large organizations and busy chasing much bigger customers.

-As you progress with your discussions, you may want to create a sheet similar to below to keep track of things and your process organized.
+As you progress with your discussions, you may want to create a sheet similar to below to keep track of things and your ERP purchase process organized.

-Tip: Note the secondary research is one of the most critical columns of this sheet.
-While resellers might answer most of your questions during your calls with them, the secondary research column would help assess their credibility and vet their knowledge of the market and their products.
-We recommend performing this research before contacting them by reading credible blog sources such as ElevatIQ, watching YouTube videos, and reading online reviews on G2Crowd and Capterra.
+Tip: Note that secondary research is one of the most critical columns of this sheet.
+While resellers might answer most of your questions during your calls with them, the secondary research column would help assess their credibility.
+And vet their knowledge of the market and their products.
+We recommend performing this research before contacting them by reading credible blog sources such as ElevatIQ.
+As well as watching YouTube videos, and reading online reviews on G2Crowd and Capterra.

-While we have shown ten different consultants in the above sheet, our recommendation would be to assess the time you want to spend on your selection process and choose the number of consultants accordingly.
+While we have shown ten different consultants in the above sheet, our recommendation would be to assess the time you want to spend on your ERP purchase process.
+And, accordingly, choose the number of consultants accordingly.

 Some customers like to select five to six consultants initially, while others opt for more.
 As for the initial screening, closer to five is a good number without wasting unnecessary time while having enough samples for your comprehensive review.

-Tip: While it may seem counter-intuitive, credible ERP consultants such as ElevatIQ are highly concerned about your project being a good fit for the product they represent.
-If a partner seems to be overcommitting with your demands, it’s very likely that they might just be overpromising, which might increase the risk of delivery.
+Tip: If a partner seems to be overcommitting with your demands, it’s very likely that they might just be overpromising.
+And it might increase the risk of delivery.
 Understanding these nuances could help find the right partner for your project.

 After finalizing the consultants’ list for the next round, you might want to develop an initial matrix to compare the consultants’ capabilities.
 This matrix will evolve as you conduct more discussions.
-The most efficient matrix is straightforward from our experience, which focuses on the most critical success factors essential for your business operations.
+The most efficient matrix is straightforward from our experience.
+Focusing primarily on the most critical success factors essential for your business operations.

-For example, if you outsource some of your production processes, the product under consideration may not work for your business processes if it doesn’t support outside process management capability.
+For example, are some of your production processes outsourced?
+The product under consideration may not work for your business processes if it doesn’t support outside process management capability.
 On the other hand, if you have to opt between e-commerce and payroll integration, you may want to select e-commerce integration over payroll if your business is customer-facing, high volume with fewer employees.
 Similarly, payroll integration may be more critical for you if your business is service-oriented with low volume.

-Once you have concluded calls with all of your consultants, you might want to document a refined understanding of your needs and compare them with your initial secondary research.
-If a consultant is too far off with their claims, they may not be the best fit for you as they might be overselling their capabilities.
+Once you have concluded calls with all of your consultants, you might want to document a refined understanding of your needs.
+And compare them with your initial secondary research.
+If a consultant is too far off with their claims, they may not be the best fit.
+Why?
+Because they might be overselling their capabilities.

 After the initial intro call, where the intent is to assess the fit, the discovery call is slightly detailed.
 The purpose of a discovery call is three-fold:

-The initial discovery calls could be up to two to four hrs lengthy with each consultant for each of their products.
-During these calls, the consultant will dig deeper into your business processes such as order-to-cash or procure-to-pay and may invite a few subject matter experts with specific expertise to help from their side.
+The initial discovery calls could be up to two to four hrs long with each consultant and the product.
+During these calls, the consultant will dig deeper into your business processes such as order-to-cash or procure-to-pay.
+As well as may invite a few subject matter experts with specific expertise to help from their side.

 Their purpose is to get enough details from your side to meet the above three objectives.
-If you are not sure about some of their questions since these discussions will be highly detailed, you may want to ask a couple of process owners from your side to join.
+Not sure about some of their questions?
+Are these discussions highly detailed?
+You may want to ask a couple of process owners from your side to join.